-On a semi regular basis, when conditions allow, we foster, re-home and adopt critters in need.
+On a semi regular basis, when conditions allow, we foster, re-home and adopt companion animals in need.
 Over the years we have been a temporary or permanent home for dozens of cats and seven horses.
+See current adoptables here.

-We are currently in the process of trapping, neutering & returning dozens of free roaming area cats.
-Vet services are often prohibitively expensive and low cost spay and neuter clinics have long wait times.
+With the generous support of many of you, we are currently in the process of trapping, neutering & returning dozens of free roaming area cats.
+Veterinary care, as with human medical care, is difficult for many to afford.
+Low cost spay and neuter clinics have long wait times.
 Combine this with a farm culture that does not see domesticated cats as needing human assistance, and the result is large amounts of feline suffering as these animals face an inhospitable world, largely on their own.
-Our nearest neighbors have done a lovely job of feeding and sheltering a large number of them, but they do not have the means of providing sterilization.
-Additionally, two nearby farms were recently vacated, leaving large numbers of cats with no care at all.
+Our nearest neighbors have done a lovely job of feeding and sheltering a large number of area outdoor cats, but they do not have the means of providing sterilization.
 With unfettered reproduction, the numbers of suffering animals will only increase.
 With numbers at this level, we feel we must step in now to try to ease the situation.
 Most of these cats are not socialized to humans and the kindest thing we can do is sterilize them and release them, providing auxiliary shelters and food where we can.
-Some of them are friendly however (see Marcus and Cloud below) and currently one litter of beautiful Halloween kittens (three blacks and one orange!) are still young enough to receive socialization and be adopted.
+Some of them are friendly however – Please scroll down for adoptable kitties.

 As of December 22nd, 2020 we have been able to trap, sterilize and provide basic vet care to 23 cats.
 Five youngsters were taken in by Tabby Town of Westby for adoption placement.
 One elderly kitty has found a home inside at Kevala (Cloud), another has been adopted (Oslo).
 One additional highly adoptable adult (Buddy) is receiving veterinary care and will be adoptable soon.
 The remaining fifteen have been returned for continued outdoor care.